Monday, December 29, 2008

 Tools and equipment to make more items while you are there (some show attendees may just stop by to see what you are doing and then start looking)

-water, caffinated beverages (if you drink them) and food or food money
+And do not forget water, caffinated beverages (if you drink them) and food or food money

 **if you do not have someone with you, it is best that you bring non-messy, non-smelly food to eat so that you do not have to leave your table except to use the restroom